AVG Antivirus Review 2023

 Customizable real-time protection

 In addition to manual and automatic scans, AVG Antivirus also offers real-time protection against all sorts of virtual threats.
-Basic protection, as provided to free users, entails the "Computer" and "Web and Email" modules.
+Basic protection, as provided to free users, includes the "Computer" and "Web and Email" modules.

 More protection for paying subscribers